ericouyang/django-blog-workshop/README.md

   `$ ./manage.py createsuperuser`

-3. Visit your new admin system at `http://localhost:8000/admin`
+3. Visit your new admin system at `http://localhost:8000/admin` to create new blog posts.

+## Next steps

+Now you have a basic functioning system!
+You may want to explore setting up a `DetailView` for displaying single posts (we've implemented this in this repository--see `posts/views.py`), customizing the admin system, and how you can better style your pages (e.g. using [Twitter Bootstrap](https://getbootstrap.com))